-(A) An applicant seeking approval from the board to provide a medication aide training program shall submit an application for approval on the form specified by the board.
+(A) An applicant seeking approval from the board to provide a medication aide training program shall submit a "Medication Aide Training Program Application" .

 (2) No applicant shall admit a student until the medication aide training program has been approved by the board.